QuentinRa/blog.quentinra.dev/programming-languages/web/typescript/index.md

 * 👉 Compiling a `.ts` generates a `.js`
 * 👉 The compiler <small>(and IDEs)</small> can detect errors/mistakes
 * 👉 The code is cleaner <small>(enums...)</small>
-* 👉 You can compile in any version of JavaScript
+* 👉 You can compile into any version of JavaScript

 **Where to learn?**